-Temporary internal border checks within the Schengen area have been in place for three years.
+Temporary internal border checks within the Schengen area have been in place for four years.
 MEPs are pushing for clearer conditions for their use as a measure of last resort.

 Six Schengen countries - Austria, Denmark, France, Germany, Norway and Sweden - have had internal border checks in place due to exceptional circumstances since 2015, although the current limit is two years.

-On 4 April, MEPs adopted a resolution confirming Parliament's position which seeks to allow the temporary reintroduction of border control only as a measure of last resort.
-They want a revision of the current rules to reduce the initial period for border controls from six months to two months, and to limit any extension to a maximum period of one year, rather than the current maximum limit of two years.
+Parliament wants to allow the temporary reintroduction of border controls only as a measure of last resort.
+MEPs want a revision of the current rules to reduce the initial period for border controls from six months to two months and to limit any extension to a maximum period of one year, rather than the current maximum limit of two years.

 A temporary suspension of the Schengen rules has been in place in some Schengen countries for more than three years, although the limit is two.
 Why was this allowed to happen?